AssassiSalah/Moaadaly/README.md

-Hello :y Friend This Is My Application That Can Calculate Moyan.
+Hello my Friend This Is My Application That Can Calculate Moyan.